coderunner86/Mini-CRM/README.md

-# icx_asessment
-A CRM-CRUD simple web app.
-Developed for the selection process of ImagineCX.
 This repository contains  files and a script to host the application in an EC2 instance through ubuntu server.

 ### Prerequisites